Original Data Study

 Why 4-Suit Feels Harder

 In our June 2026 simulation of 25,000 seeded deals per difficulty, 4-suit Spider Solitaire had about the same number of legal opening top-card moves as 1-suit, but only 82.34% of 4-suit starts had at least one same-suit opening move, compared with 99.34% in 1-suit.
 The hard part is not finding any move.
 It is finding a move that keeps the board mobile later.
+If terms like legal top move or same-suit mobility are new, use the Spider Solitaire glossary before reading the data table.

 Sample